9 Clouds Automotive Marketing Blog

 Wouldn't it be fantastic if there was an emoji for every situation?
 On Slack, there is.

-To create custom emojis on Slack, visit this page.
+To create a custom emoji on Slack, visit this page.
 Then, simply name your emoji, and upload the image you'd like to share with your team (square files work best).
 You'll be able to find your custom emoji in the “Custom” tab in the emoji menu on Slack.

 Your custom emoji options are endless.
-At 9 Clouds, we have emojis honoring feminism, all our dogs, Jerry from Parks and Recreation, and even Watermelon Cat.
+At 9 Clouds, we have emojis honoring feminism, all our dogs, Jerry from Parks and Recreation, and more.
 Have fun with it!

 3. Set Reminders to Do Stuff